beatazalewa/Awesome-cloud-and-security-resources/Blue Team/Intune/articles.md

 13. SyStandDeploy by Damien Van Robaeys - [link](https://www.systanddeploy.com/)

 14. Managing Microsoft Defender for Endpoint with the new Security Management feature in MEM/Intune - [link](https://jeffreyappel.nl/managing-microsoft-defender-for-endpoint-with-the-new-security-management-feature-in-mem/)

-15. Not The Hidden Wiki - [link](https://github.com/notthehiddenwiki/NTHW)